 If you drink, stick to the recommended guidelines.
 The recommended daily amount of alcohol for men and women is roughly is 14grams a day.
 Always avoid binge drinking as this increases the risk of a heart attack.

 You can keep your blood pressure under control by eating a healthy diet low in saturated fat, exercising regularly and, if required, taking the appropriate medication to lower your blood pressure.

-Your target blood pressure should be below 140/85mmHg.
-If you have high blood pressure, ask your GP to check your blood pressure regularly.
+Your target blood pressure should be below 140/85 mmHg.
+If you have high blood pressure, ask your doctor to check your blood pressure regularly.

 Keep your diabetes under control

 You have a greater risk of developing CHD if you are diabetic.
 If you have diabetes, being physically active and controlling your weight and blood pressure will help manage your blood sugar level.

 If you are diabetic, your target blood pressure level should be below 130/80mmHg.

 If you have CHD, you may be prescribed medication to help relieve your symptoms and stop further problems developing.

 If you do not have CHD but do have high cholesterol, high blood pressure or a history of family heart disease, your doctor may prescribe medication to prevent you developing heart-related problems.

 If you are prescribed medication, it is vital you take it and follow the correct dosage.
 Do not stop taking your medication without consulting your doctor first, as doing so is likely to make your symptoms worse and put your health at risk.